 For a number of years, I have tried to locate as many parish records as possible which cover the Northern counties of Northumberland, County Durham, Yorkshire, Cumberland, Westmorland and Lancashire, where the individuals in the Family Trees included on this website were known to have lived.
 Because of the distance, almost all of my searching has to be online, and these are the sources I recommend to anyone with ancestors in the Northern counties of England:

 I also use freeREG to locate BMDs for this part of the country - their coverage for Northumberland is particularly good and their transcriptions are excellent, detailed, and best of all FREE!

 In recent months, Find My Past have also added a number of parish records for Northumberland, Durham and Yorkshire - and quite a few of these are now included in the spreadsheets below.
 The big advantage of these is that they include images of the actual registers, so often contain more information than would be available on a site like Family Search.
 Quite a lot of Yorkshire and Lancashire parishes are also covered by Ancestry - again with linked images showing the original records (though in my view, their indexing leaves a lot to be desired).
 Hopefully, parish registers for Cumberland and Westmorland will soon be available.

 I would be grateful if anyone who holds details of additional parish records (particularly in Northumberland and Yorkshire!) relating to their particular Appleby line would forward me details, so that these can also be added to the spreadsheets.
 A few very helpful members of this website have also gone through the spreadsheets identifying the records which relate to individuals in their family trees - if anyone else would like to volunteer to undertake this important task for their own family - just contact me!

 These spreadsheets will open with Adobe Reader, and will need enlarging to view properly.
 There are a LOT of pages for each type of event.
-(90+ pages for baptisms and mariages) - so you are strongly advised not to attempt to print these files, particularly as they are updated regularly!
+(90+ pages for baptisms and marriages) - so you are strongly advised not to attempt to print these files, particularly as they are updated regularly!